 - Exposure to radiation: This is a low dose examination and the amount of radiation is kept to a minimum.
-This is equivalent to the amount of background radiation that you naturally receive over 3 to 4 months. - Very rarely, a little bit of the barium liquid goes down the wrong way, into the airway.
-Sometimes we may need to organise some physiotherapy or we may give you some advice on what to look out for.
+This is equivalent to the amount of background radiation that you naturally receive over 3-4 months. - Very rarely, a little bit of the barium liquid goes down the wrong way, into the airway.
+Sometimes we may need to organise some physiotherapy to help you cough this back up.

-Your doctor has recommended this examination because they feels that the benefits are greater than the risk of not having the examination.
+Your doctor has recommended this examination because he/she feels that the benefits are greater than the risk of not having the examination.
 Even so, this test cannot be guaranteed to detect all abnormalities in the oesophagus.